apify/apify-docs-v2/sources/platform/monitoring/check_data_quality.md

 Following each of your `amazon-iphone-offers` tasks runs, the suite will process your results and report if any of the checks fail.
 You receive an email with a link to your **monitoring project dashboard**.

 Here, you can see the result statuses of your monitored tasks and filter them by time.
-You can also see each run's [key-value store](../storage/key_value_store.md) item charts.
+You can also see each run's [key-value store](../storage/key_value_store.md) records and [dataset](../storage/dataset.md) item charts.

 This is what your dashboard can look like after some time: